Nervosys/Botnix/docs/using/overlays.chapter.md

 # Overlays {#chap-overlays}

-This chapter describes how to extend and change Nixpkgs using overlays.
-Overlays are used to add layers in the fixed-point used by Nixpkgs to compose the set of all packages.
+This chapter describes how to extend and change Botpkgs using overlays.
+Overlays are used to add layers in the fixed-point used by Botpkgs to compose the set of all packages.

-Nixpkgs can be configured with a list of overlays, which are applied in order.
+Botpkgs can be configured with a list of overlays, which are applied in order.
 This means that the order of the overlays can be significant if multiple layers override the same package.

 ## Installing overlays {#sec-overlays-install}